Importing From The UK To Egypt

 Egypt’s strategic location at the crossroads of Africa and the Middle East makes it a key hub for global trade.
 Importing from the UK to Egypt has become increasingly vital, with UK exports to Egypt reaching £2.7 billion in the year to Q2 2024.

-In 2023, Egypt imported $1.84 billion worth of goods from the UK, a strong growth in areas like technology, machinery, and consumer products.
+In 2023, Egypt imported $1.84 billion worth of goods from the UK, a strong growth in technology, machinery, and consumer products.
 Many well-known UK companies have a strong presence in the country, including BP, Shell, Vodafone, HSBC, GSK, AstraZeneca, and Unilever.

 However, Importing from the UK to Egypt has its challenges.
 This is because of complex customs procedures and strict rules.
 This is where Egypt IOR steps in.
 We ensure that tech hardware and IT equipment meet Egypt’s National Telecom Regulatory Authority (NTRA) standards.